 Machine learning models can be fitted to data individually, or combined in an ensemble.
 An ensemble is a combination of simple individual models that together create a more powerful new model.

-Gradient boosting is a type of boosting.
+Gradient boosting is a type of machine learning boosting.
 It relies on the intuition that the best possible next model, when combined with previous models, minimizes the overall prediction error.
 The key idea is to set the target outcomes for this next model in order to minimize the error.
 How are the targets calculated?
-The target outcome for each case in the data depends on how much changing that case’s prediction impacts the overall prediction error:
+The target outcome for each case in the data depends on how much changing that case's prediction impacts the overall prediction error:

 - If a small change in the prediction for a case causes a large drop in error, then next target outcome of the case is a high value.
 Predictions from the new model that are close to its targets will reduce the error.